MrMypurse/CART263/Projects/Project02/README.md

 COIN N TOYS is an interactive website in the purpose of mocking Youtubers/ influencers on the Internet today who spam contents targeting children to generate revenue.
 The goal of the website is to "brain wash" children and pre-teens enough that they will buy everything that's on their screen.
+When the user first enter the website, they will need to verify that they are under 18.
+If the user is not underage, they cannot use the website.
 To use the website, the user must repeat after the words on the screen to generate "coins".
 When the user has enough "coins", he/she can purchase toys on the webpage.
 Such repetitive action should influence a child's unconsciousness and their decisions when they see toys that they want online.